 Sign-up for the free Positive Peace Academy.

-Often peace can be thought of as something that is separate to development — or as just one aspect of development —delivered through training, mediation or conflict resolution practices.
+Often peace can be thought of as something that is separate to development.
+Or as just one aspect of development that’s delivered through training, mediation or conflict resolution practices.

-IEP’s Positive Peace workshops help communities develop practical, concrete actions to strengthen the social structures, attitudes and institutions that foster peace.
+We focus on practical efforts to build Positive Peace at the local level.
+IEP’s Positive Peace workshops help communities develop actions to strengthen the social structures, attitudes and institutions that foster peace.